 E1.
 Special study options: Identify those progra ms available at your institution.
-Refer to the glossary for definitions.
-Accelerated program Cooperative education program X Cross-registration X Distance learning X Double major Dual enrollment X English as a Second Language (ESL Exchange student program (domestic External degree program Other (specify): E2.
+Refer to the glossary for definitions. ☐ Accelerated program ☐ Cooperative education program X Cross-registration X Distance learning X Double major ☐ Dual enrollment X English as a Second Language (ESL) ☐ Exchange student program (domestic ☐ External degree program ☐ Other (specify): E2.
 Has been removed from the CDS.
 E3.
 Areas in which all or most students are recommended.
-X Arts/fine arts Computer literacy X English (including composition) Foreign languages X History X Other (describe): Diversity Library Collections: The CDS publishers will of the content of the conten X Humanities X Mathematics ☐ Philosophy X Sciences (biological or physical) X Social science collect library data again when a new Academic Libraries Survey is place.
+X Arts/fine arts ☐ Computer literacy X English (including composition) ☐ Foreign languages ☐ History X Other (describe): Diversity, Global X Humanities X Mathematics ☐ Philosophy X Sciences (biological or physical) X Social science Context, Ethics F. STUDENT LIFE enrolled in Fall 2016 who lit the following categories: First-time, first-year (freshman) students Undergraduates Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) 31% 30% Percent of men who join fraternities Percent of women who join sororities Percent who live in college-owned, -operated, or -affiliated housing 68% 15% Percent who live off campus or commute 32% 85% Percent of students age 25 and older <0.1% 12% Average age of full-time students 18.0 20.6 Average age of all students (full- and part-time) 18.0 21.4